 It has taken some time, but there is now fairly extensive research vindicating protein, which raises the question: why was protein ever thought to be the cause of so many problems.
 The explanation might well lie with the laws governing the nutritional information that has to be listed on every bag of horse feed.

-Because the level of protein has to be declared on a bag of feed and the starch level doesn’t, protein has often been used as the measure of the ‘richness’ of a feed.
-With traditional cereal-based compound feeds such as mixes and cubes, it usually follows that the higher the protein level, the higher the starch level as the feed provides more energy for a harder level of work.
+As the level of protein has to be declared on a bag of feed and the starch level doesn’t, protein has often been used as the measure of the ‘richness’ of a feed.
+With traditional cereal-based compound feeds such as mixes and cubes, it usually follows that the higher the protein level, the higher the starch level, as the feed provides more energy for a higher level of work.
 If high protein (and starch) feeds are being fed and a problem such as laminitis or colic ensues, it is fairly understandable that protein is believed to be the cause because this is the nutrient that the horse owner knows has increased when they look at the back of the bag.
 Until changes to legislation are made, it is likely that some horse owners will continue to blame protein for a number of problems.

 Some of the diseases and problems that protein is wrongly blamed for include: